Bachelor of Architecture

 - A 1.5-year applications phase in which students choose a concentration, develop a research trajectory, take options studios that involve collaboration and complex design problems, and ultimately demonstrate their individual vision in a year-long Capstone Project.

-Architectural studies at UA are balanced by a robust general education.
-The University requires three areas of general knowledge: individuals and societies, traditions and cultures, and natural sciences.
+Architectural studies at Arizona are balanced by a robust general education.
+The university requires three areas of general knowledge: individuals and societies, traditions and cultures, and natural sciences.
 These are enriched by open and architectural electives.
 Because the school has a strong commitment to general education and breadth of study outside architecture, the curriculum allows for the pursuit of a minor in another discipline.